Abduljebar49/apollo-server-graphql-challenge/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This project contains authentication example using apollo-server graphql using Mongodb and Mongoose which is ORM for MongoDb schema
 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+To run this project you need to have node installed in your system
 * npm
   ```sh
   npm install npm@latest -g